cqc-alec/qpr/qpr.md

   with it;
 - implementation of the data structure in code, together with an execution engine (simulator);
-- expressing well-formedness (avoidance of the aforementioned hang and race problems) as graph properties;
+- expressing regularity (avoidance of the aforementioned hang and race problems) as graph properties;
 - implementation of a translation from this structure to (perhaps a simplified version of) QIR;
-- addressing the other open questions above (limits of expressivity;
-  annotations);
+- investigation of annotations;
-- further investigation of optimization strategies.
+- investigation of optimization strategies.